hw-ju/monai_uf_tutorials/monailabel/README.md

 cat build.sh.job_id.out
 ```

+## **Major steps**
+1. Explore and download sample applications and datasets.
+2. Launch a console session on the HWGUI nodes in Open OnDemand.
+3. Start MONAI Label server and client 3DSlicer.
+4. Use MONAI Label server and client 3DSlicer to annotate data & train models.

 ## **step 1.
 Explore and download sample applications and datasets**
 *Note: you can complete step 1 in an Open OnDemand terminal as well.*
 Log in to HiperGator, change `hju` to your username